qwtel/deno-bump-version/README.md

 Unlike npm version, also supports `undo`, which soft resets to the previous commit and removes the associated tag (iff it is a version bump).
 Useful when messing up the arguments.

+Since there is no `package.json`, this tool is concerend with git and expects git tags of the form `v0.0.0` as source of truth.

-Can be used via command line or as a module.
-Use as module expects argumenst similar to `Deno.args`, e.g.:
+It can be used via command line or as a module.
+Usage as module expects argumenst similar to `Deno.args`, e.g.:

 ```ts
 import { bump } from 'https://ghuc.cc/qwtel/deno-bump-version/bump.ts'